Best Air Fryers Under $100 (2026)

 TL;DR

-Top pick: Cosori 9-in-1 TurboBlaze 6-Qt (~$100) — RTINGS' best budget pick, 3,600 RPM fan, PFAS-free ceramic, 9 functions.
+Top pick: Cosori 9-in-1 TurboBlaze 6-Qt (~$90) — RTINGS' best budget pick, 3,600 RPM fan, PFAS-free ceramic, 9 functions, now under $90.

-Best budget: Cuisinart AIR-80 2.6-Qt (~$48) — the cheapest credible name-brand pick for 1-2 people.
+Best budget: Cosori 2.1-Qt Mini 4-in-1 (~$50) — the cheapest name-brand pick for 1-2 people.

-The sub-$100 tier in 2026 delivers ~85-90% of premium performance on everyday food. [src1, src4]
+The sub-$100 tier in 2026 delivers ~85-90% of premium performance on everyday food; note that as of July 2026 both Ninja picks (AF101 ~$120, AF150 XL ~$162) have reverted to MSRP above $100 — wait for a sale. [src1, src4]

 Summary

 The under-$100 air fryer market in mid-2026 is the sweet spot for value: reviewers consistently find that budget models deliver roughly 85-90% of premium performance on standard foods (fries, wings, vegetables, reheating, frozen items), with the main compromises being capacity, noise, and the absence of smart features rather than crisping quality.
-The standout pick is the Cosori 9-in-1 TurboBlaze 6-Qt (~$100, currently discounted from a $119.99 MSRP), which RTINGS names its best budget air fryer of 2026 — it brings TurboBlaze technology (3,600 RPM fan, 5-fan-speed system), a 90-450°F range, a PFAS-free ceramic-coated basket, and 9 cooking functions to a price tier normally defined by stripped-down 4-in-1 units. [src1, src5]
+The standout pick is the Cosori 9-in-1 TurboBlaze 6-Qt (~$90, discounted from a $119.99 MSRP), which RTINGS names its best budget air fryer of 2026 — it brings TurboBlaze technology (3,600 RPM fan, 5-fan-speed system), a 90-450°F range, a PFAS-free ceramic-coated basket, and 9 cooking functions to a price tier normally defined by stripped-down 4-in-1 units. [src1, src5]

 Top 8 Models Compared